KrisSiegel/msngr.js/README.md

 }
 ```

-A binder must be a JavaScript object and must implement the following interface:
+A binder must be a JavaScript object and must implement the following interface (domain should always be 'local' for binders):
 ```
 {
     bind: function (element, event, message) { },